-Baby being safely deposited in his mother's arms, Nurse.

-with a beaming face and an apronful of dessert, retired.
+Baby being safely deposited in his mother's arms, Nurse, with a beaming face and an appronful of dessert, retired.

-Father, baby wants to give you a bit of his biscuit," said Mrs. Wilkinson.
+"Father, baby wants to give you a bit of his biscuit," said Mrs. Wilkinson.

-and Airs.
-Wilkinson, "He's a gentlemen.
+"He's a gentlemen.
 Why, Wilkinson, what a fine lot of boys you have.
-It is to be hoped Air.
-Boney will get a trouncing soon, and the price of breal come down, or you'll have to ship off some of these youngsters to the quite proud of him.
-Come, girls, we will go and see how the fire's burning, and father and brandfather will come presently."
+It is to be hoped Mr. Boney will get a trouncing soon, and the price of bread some down, or ou'll have to ship off some of these youngsters to the

-"Don't talk of it yet, father dear," said Mrs. Wilkinson, clasping her baby very tight.
-"Wouldn't you like to hear Cicely and Rose play their duett presently-they have been presenting it?"
+"Don't talk of it yet, father dear," said Mrs. Wilkinson. clasping her baby very tight.
+"Wouldn't you like to hear Cicely and Bose play their duett presently-they have been creations is?"